NikhilG50/Sentiment-Analysis-API-using-Pyramid/README.md

 # Overview:
 The objective of this project is to create an API endpoint that can accept a text and return associated sentiment with it Using Python Pyramid Framework.

+> To see a Sample demo of this model play "demo.mp4" file.

 # Installation
   Firist you need to clone this repo and follow The below specified steps.